H4R335HR/n3tscan/README.md

 # n3tscan
 Faast ping sweep of a /24 network written in Python

 Multi-threaded.
-Sends all the pings at once. </br>Expect complete results instantly (within 1/4th of a second to be approximate).
+Sends all the pings at once. </br>Expect complete results instantly (within 1/4th of a second on Ethernet and within a second on Wifi).

 Disclaimer: It will only show IPs that respond to an ICMP echo request aka ping.. so mostly Linux machines.